jayllo-c/tp/docs/DeveloperGuide.md

 The user uses the `find` feature to filter out the relevant persons, which will be displayed in the `PersonListPanel`.
 The `export` feature utilizes the `filteredPersons` list stored in `Model` to retrieve the relavant data displayed in `PersonListPanel`.
-The `export` feature also relies the Jackson Dataformat CSV module and the Jackson Databind module write the details of persons to the CSV file `./addressbookdata/avengersassemble.csv`.
+The `export` feature also relies on the Jackson Dataformat CSV module and the Jackson Databind module write the details of persons to the CSV file `./addressbookdata/avengersassemble.csv`.

 #### Parsing User Input